Four flyers for the Mühlenhoff Prize for Good Academic Teaching are in the foreground, behind them a hall with audience and speakers.

 By awarding the Hans Mühlenhoff prizes for good academic teaching, Osnabrück University and the Hans Mühlenhoff Foundation want to highlight the importance of good academic teaching and encourage lecturers in their commitment to good teaching.
 The 1st prize of the Hans Mühlenhoff Award for Good Academic Teaching is endowed with 2,500 euros, the 2nd prize with 1,500 euros and the 3rd prize with 1,000 euros.

-All students are invited to make it clear through their nominations who they feel has particularly supported them in their studies.
-All current lecturers at Osnabrück University (full-time lecturers and lecturers) can be nominated for the prizes.
-Please nominate a lecturer who you feel has done particularly well in fulfilling the following criteria:
+All students were invited to make it clear through their nominations who they feel has particularly supported them in their studies.
+All current lecturers at Osnabrück University (full-time lecturers and lecturers) who have done particularly well in fulfilling the following criteria could be nominated for the prizes:

 • Structuring of the course